backup-manager/laravel/README.md

 **IoC Resolution**

-`Manager` can be automatically resolved through constructor injection thanks to Laravel's IoC container.
+`BackupManager\Manager` can be automatically resolved through constructor injection thanks to Laravel's IoC container.

 ```php
 use BackupManager\Manager;